TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ### Pixel Colors
 For each pixel, the final color calculation goes as follows:
-1. texture is read or white if texture isn't provided
+1. texture is read or white if texture is not provided
 2. multipled by interpolated vertex color RGBA
 3. alpha threshold check is performed
 4. make opaque is applied